ArmaAchilles/Achilles/@AresModAchillesExpansion/readme.md

 You can download the latest version of CBA from the developer website here: http://dev.withsix.com/projects/cca/wiki/CBA

 Changelists
+V.0.0.7c (Achilles Expansion (alpha version)
+* Fix:		Temporary removal of simple object handling for adding objects to Zeus (current implementation was too flawed).
+* Fix:		Un-garrison module was broken.
+* Fix:		Lock door module: Game logics ended up at position [0,0,0] when server was at low performance.
+* Fix:		CAS modules were broken in certain cases (e.g. Achilles was loaded to the server).

 V.0.0.7 (Achilles Expansion (alpha version)
 * Change:	ACE injury module: Adjusted damage levels.
 * Change:	Removed side restriction for vanilla CAS modules.